OnePlus delays open sale of Watch 3 after 'Meda' error

 - This move came after the company realized that the back panel of the watch stated "Meda in China" instead of Made in China.

-- Official open sales of the wearable have now been pushed to April 2025, however the company continues to accept pre-orders for the wearable.
+- Official open sales of the wearable have now been pushed to April 2025, but the company continues to accept pre-orders for the wearable.

 OnePlus announced in a press release that it will be pushing the open sale of the Watch 3 to April 2025.
-Initially, the wearable was supposed to go on sale starting today (Feb.
-25), however looks like the company buying time to rectify the typo it made on the back panel of the Watch 3.
+The wearable was supposed to go on sale today (Feb.
+25), but instead the company is buying time to rectify a typo on the back panel of the Watch 3.

 "The delay comes as a result of a minor typographical error identified below the watch face, which the company is addressing with a new batch," OnePlus said in the presser.

-For those who need to be caught up, last week, one user on Reddit noticed a minor error with the wearable.
-The company ended up engraving "Meda in China" instead of "Made in China," on the first batch of wearables that went out.
+For those who need to catch up, last week a Reddit user noticed a minor error with the wearable.
+The company ended up engraving "Meda in China" instead of "Made in China" on the first batch of wearables that went out.

-Following mixed reactions to this hilarious typo, with some questioning how the wearable passed final quality checks, the company took to X(formerly Twitter) to put all the chatter to rest.
+Following mixed reactions to this hilarious typo, with some questioning how the wearable passed final quality checks, the company took to X (formerly Twitter) to put the chatter to rest.

 It stated that "a typo slipped through," and "it was totally unintentional."
-And if users seem to have received one that says "Meda" on the wearable, they have one of two options.
-They can either keep it as a 'super limited edition' or return it to the company for a brand new one — minus the typo of course.
+Anyone who received a wearable stamped "Meda" has two options: They can either keep it as a 'super limited edition' model or return it to the company for a brand new one — minus the typo, of course.

-OnePlus further thanked users for understanding, while they "get everything back in check!"
-Which now seems like a two month delay.
-While we are yet to get an exact date for open sales, it's important to note that pre-orders for the corrected device are said to run from Feb to April.
+OnePlus further thanked users for their understanding while the company "gets everything back in check!"
+Which now seems like a two-month delay.
+We are yet to learn an exact date for open sales, but it's important to note that pre-orders for the corrected device are said to run from Feb. to April.

 Be an expert in 5 minutes